 Yes, research has proved that metabolism does slow down with age.
 While people may assume it’s a gradual decline after young adulthood, your metabolism doesn’t significantly slow down until later in life.

-A slow metabolism is often blamed for weight gain later in life.
-While science does confirm this is a factor for weight gain, there may be other reasons for gaining weight as you age, including decreased activity, loss of muscle mass, diet changes, and how we respond to the food we’re eating.
-(2,3)
+From the age of about 20 to 60, your metabolic rate actually remains pretty consistent.
+A 2021 study published in Science found that metabolic rate starts to decrease after age 60, by about 0.7 percent each year.2 A slow metabolism is often blamed for weight gain later in life.
+While science does confirm this is a factor for weight gain, there may be other reasons for gaining weight as you age, including decreased activity, loss of muscle mass, diet changes, and how we respond to the food we’re eating.2,3

 Why your metabolism slows down with age

 There are multiple reasons why your metabolism slows with age, which may lead to weight gain.
 As you get older, you lose more muscle mass.
-Studies have found that muscle mass decreases approximately 3–8% per decade after age 30, and after 60, the rate of decline goes even higher.
-(2)
+Studies have found that muscle mass decreases approximately 3–8% per decade after age 30, and after 60, the rate of decline goes even higher.2

 As you age, you may also become less active, which can lead to weight gain.
-Not only do you burn fewer calories with less movement, but less movement can also contribute to the loss of muscle, which further decreases energy expenditure.
-(4)
+Not only do you burn fewer calories with less movement, but less movement can also contribute to the loss of muscle, which further decreases energy expenditure.4

-Maintaining balanced glucose levels can also play a role in maintaining a healthy metabolism and weight.
-Some of the changes in muscle mass seen with ageing may be the result of insulin resistance as insulin plays a big role in the way our body digests and uses protein, along with its effects on glucose.
-(3)
+Another cause: as you age, the number of calories your body needs start to decline.2 However, many factors may contribute to altered nutrition choices, including eating alone, difficulty cooking or feeding yourself, decreased appetite, or decreased access to healthy food.4,5 Maintaining balanced glucose levels can also play a role in maintaining a healthy metabolism and weight.
+Some of the changes in muscle mass seen with ageing may be the result of insulin resistance as insulin plays a big role in the way our body digests and uses protein, along with its effects on glucose.3

-Additionally, steady glucose levels have been shown to positively impact your mood, energy levels, mental focus, sleep, and more.
-(6) Using a continuous glucose monitor (CGM) like Lingo can help you gain insights into your unique glucose responses and achieve improved metabolic health as you age.
+Additionally, steady glucose levels have been shown to positively impact your mood, energy levels, mental focus, sleep, and more.6 Using a continuous glucose monitor (CGM) like Lingo can help you gain insights into your unique glucose responses and achieve improved metabolic health as you age.

 What is the impact of a slower metabolism?